By Army Reserve Strategic Communications

 SUSPENSION OF BATTLE ASSEMBLIES AND OTHER TRAVEL

 Effective immediately, the CAR/CG authorizes the use of Virtual Battle Assemblies (VBAs) for all Army Reserve Troop Program Unit (TPU) Commands.
-See his Soldier Virtual Battle Assembly policy, dated 3 April 2020.
+See the latest Soldier Virtual Battle Assembly policy, dated 3 April 2020.
 Scheduled battle assemblies and other travel are suspended until further notice to ensure commanders can act to safeguard the health, safety and welfare of Soldiers, families and communities.
 Collective training events originally scheduled for March, April and May are also suspended, canceled or postponed.
 Soldiers and civilian employees should contact their chain of command for schedule information.

 To minimize risk to the force and ensure operational readiness, all U.S. Army personnel are also encouraged to follow guidance issued by the Centers for Disease Control and Prevention (CDC) to include avoidance of all nonessential travel to countries designated by the CDC as Level 3 Travel Health Notice countries.
 Level 3 Health Notice countries are those with widespread, ongoing transmission of the COVID-19 virus and no restrictions on entry to the United States.
 A list of Level 3 Health Notice countries can be found at the CDC website at .